 The APEC Secretariat administers two project funding sessions per year.
 APEC projects are funded from one of a number of project funding accounts and are selected on a competitive basis against established eligibility and scoring criteria.
 Each APEC project funding source is allocated to a specified APEC forum for the purposes of eligibility and scoring.
 These fora are described as the Responsible APEC Fora (RAF).
 The final funding decision is taken by APEC’s Budget and Management Committee, or APEC Senior Officials, if the project is sufficiently large.
 The APEC Secretariat provides specialist advice on improving project quality and also assists members with implementation.

 Projects typically include workshops, symposia, publications and research.
 They are open to participation from all 21 APEC member economies.
 As well as engaging with public and government sector organisations in member economies, external stakeholder engagement is encouraged.

-Changes to Project Guidelines for 2019
+Important Changes to Project Guidelines

 Furthermore, from 2019, projects selected in the second annual project session (Project Session 2) will be given the same amount of implementation time as projects selected in the first annual project session.
 This means all projects will have around 18-21 months to complete.

 These changes are reflected in the current edition of the Guidebook on APEC Projects.
 The current version is Edition 14 and you can find a copy here.
 A summary of the differences between Edition 14 and the preceding edition can be found here.

 Please visit the PO Toolkit.
 There you will find all the information resources you need to plan, design and implement your APEC Project.
 Project Overseers (POs) who are overseeing the production of APEC Publications - or project reporting in general – will find the APEC Publications Toolkit a valuable new addition to the PO Toolkit.

 APEC Project Focus and Themes